Mohit-dev-arch/medical-assistant-database/README.md

 void addSymptom(String symptom) throws UnrecognizedSymptomException String[] diagnosis() throws UnrecognizedDiseaseException

-* Validates filename and filetype for CSV output.

 ## Exception Handling
 UnrecognizedSymptomException - thrown if a symptom is not listed in symptom.txt.